 Over the past several decades, there have been exciting developments in the field of fetal surgery.
 Procedures can be performed as an open procedure (surgery is performed on the fetus after the surgical team creates an incision in the mother’s abdomen and uterus), or in some instances by minimally invasive fetoscopic surgery.
 Many of these procedures have become possible due to advances in ultrasound technology.

 Contact an Experienced Birth Injury Lawyer

 If your baby is born with a heart defect and there is any suggestion that it could have been diagnosed and/or treated in utero, an experienced obstetrical lawyer will be in a position to investigate the possibility of a malpractice claim.
-This will involve a detailed review of the medical records, ultrasounds and any other diagnostic imaging performed, as well as expert consultation with specialists such as pediatric cardiologists, radiologists, and obstetricians.
+This will involve a detailed review of the medical records, ultrasounds, and any other diagnostic imaging performed, as well as expert consultation with specialists such as pediatric cardiologists, radiologists, and obstetricians.
 The experts will consider the nature of the cardiac condition and whether or not it should be have been diagnosed prior to birth.
-Expert opinion will also be sought as to whether or not it may have been possible to treat the condition prior to birth, or whether the delivery and post-natal care was handled appropriately.
+Expert opinion will also be sought as to whether or not it may have been possible to treat the condition prior to birth, or whether the delivery and post-natal care were handled appropriately.

 In other instances, if the cardiac condition is not treatable and will cause serious lifelong disability for your child, your lawyer may discuss with you the possibility of a lawsuit alleging “wrongful birth”.
-These are complicated legal and medical issues that require careful analysis by an experienced obstetrical lawyer who has access to the best qualified experts to determine whether a possible claim exists.
+These are complicated legal and medical issues that require careful analysis by an experienced obstetrical lawyer who has access to the best-qualified experts to determine whether a possible claim exists.